AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Exemptions/req.rst

-Exemption regions shall operate over decision coverage violations as they do for statement coverage violations.
+Exemption regions shall apply to decision coverage violations as they do to statement coverage violations.

 Testing Strategy